Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/BuildAndPublish.md

 The `build-and-publish.yml` will **trigger** the build configs in `export_presets.cfg` **by name**.
 So make sure that your exports names are the same as in the list above.
 You can change the names or add more build configs with small edits to `build-and-publish.yml`.

+#### Additional Git setup
+Some version of Godot will add `export_presets.cfg` to `.gitignore` automatically.
+You'll want to remove that, so that git checks in your export configuration file with the rest of your code.

 #### Additional MacOS setup

 ##### MacOS Bundle name